sigmod/sqlpp/document.md

 In general, all join queries could be expressed by `UNNEST` clauses and all left outer join queries could be expressed by `LEFT OUTER UNNESTs`.

 ## <a id="Group_By_clauses">Group By clauses
-The SQL++ `Group By` clause generalizes standard SQL's `Group By` semantics, but remains backward compatible to standard SQL Group By aggregations.
+The SQL++ `GROUP BY` clause generalizes standard SQL's `Group By` semantics, but remains backward compatible to standard SQL Group By aggregations.

 ### <a id="Group_variables">Group variables
-In a `Group By` clause, in addition to binding variables for grouping keys, SQL++ also allows a user to define a group variable.
+In a `GROUP BY` clause, in addition to binding variables for grouping keys, SQL++ also allows a user to define a group variable.
 After grouping, in-scope variables include grouping key binding variables as well as the group variable.
 The group variable binds to one collection for each group --- the collection contains nested records where each field results from a renamed variable defined in the parens after the group variable declaration:

     <GROUP> <AS> Variable ("(" Variable <AS> VariableReference ("," Variable <AS> VariableReference )* ")")?